 Our staff hope that parents and carers can support us in getting the balance right.
 We want to work together to help children be the best they can possibly be and reach their full potential.

-If parents and carers find the homework inappropriate for their child, if they lack interest, if it becomes a 'battleground' or if they are concerned that homework is given inconsistently, they should talk with the child's teacher in the first instance.
+If parents/carers have any questions or concerns regarding homework they should talk with the child's teacher in the first instance.
 Any further concerns should be directed to the Headteacher.